inet-framework/inet-showcases/visualizer/styling/doc/index.rst

    :width: 80%
    :align: center

-The :par:`lineColor` parameter specifices the color of the arrow, and it accepts English color names (more precisely, SVG color names) and HTML-style RGB values.
+The :par:`lineColor` parameter specifies the color of the arrow, and it accepts English color names (more precisely, SVG color names) and HTML-style RGB values.
 For the :ned:`NetworkRouteVisualizer`, :ned:`TransportRouteVisualizer` and :ned:`MobilityVisualizer` modules,